top of page

 As Māori fusion band WAI.TAI drives towards a million Spotify plays for its debut EP Hoea, musical director Robyn Kamira unpacks the activism that underpins her band.

-“Sadly, the divisive politics we see around the world is hurting us all,” says Kamira, “and I wanted to use music to help dismantle our ignorance of other worldviews.
+“Sadly, the divisive politics we see around the world is hurting us all,” says Kamira, “and I want to use music to help dismantle our ignorance of other worldviews.
 By exploring musically what being culturally positive today means, we hope to leave our audiences with something to ponder.”

-The band’s fresh focus on social justice, the environment and tolerance brings a new perspective to activism while acknowledging the music of Māori activist bands from the 70s and 80s and the music of Bob Marley–or “Uncle Bob” as he is affectionately called by many Māori of that generation.
+The band’s fresh focus on social justice, the environment and tolerance brings a new perspective to activism while acknowledging the music of Māori activist bands from the 70s and 80s and the music of Bob Marley – or “Uncle Bob” as he is affectionately called by many Māori of that generation.

 The Māori music is merged with Celtic, Appalachian, Middle-eastern, Asian and Eastern European, and any genre from anywhere in the world.
 For example, the band’s recent concert at the International Jazz Festival with Rodger Fox’s Big Band merged Jazz with Māori to a delighted audience last month.
 Advisors and musicians from different cultures help place the diverse music together.